Troubleshooting your results

 This message is shown when your system has graphics card drivers that we have not (yet) approved.

-In order to ensure that drivers do not breach our Driver Approval Policy, Futuremark tests video drivers and validates the results.
+In order to ensure that drivers do not breach our Driver Approval Policy, we tests video drivers and validate the results.
 Drivers are sent for testing and approval as soon as they are published.
 This process takes normally no more than 3-4 working days after driver release.
 Any results uploaded during this time initially shows as "not approved" but will turn to approved results when the driver approval process is complete for the specific driver version - you do not need to do anything, your result will transform into approved result in time.